hed-standard/hed-specification/docs/source/06_Infrastructure_and_tools.md

 its integration into other systems such as [**BIDS**](https://bids.neuroimaging.io/).

 This section also specifies how HED-compliant tools should handle various aspects of HED.
-In general tools should either explicitly call HED validation to assure that the input tag strings are valid or should make explicit that they assume the HED has already been validated.
+In general, tools should either explicitly call HED validation to assure that the input tag strings are valid or should make explicit that they assume the HED has already been validated.
 Most tools will use the later approach.